leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ## Can I use third-party origins with WebDevice?

 Yes, WebDevice can handle third-party origins as paths, but it's important to consider the implications of Cross-Origin Resource Sharing (CORS) when doing so.
 To ensure smooth functioning, the server hosting these third-party resources must have the appropriate CORS headers configured.
 If the CORS settings are not properly arranged, browsers might block these requests to third-party resources, which can lead to files being inaccessible in CheerpX.

+## Why can't CheerpX do what v86 does in terms of disk access and networking?

+CheerpX's architecture and use case differ significantly from v86, which affects how it handles disk access and networking:

+### Disk Access

+CheerpX is powered by an extremely sophisticated JIT engine, which allows it to support large disk images (up to 2GB at the time).
+This means we cannot simply download the entire disk image before starting execution, as v86 might do for smaller images.
+Instead, CheerpX uses a chunk-based, on-demand downloading system.

+We acknowledge that some users may experience slower disk access.
+Our team is actively investigating these issues and working on optimizations to enhance performance across all use cases.

+### Networking

+While v86 might use an open proxy to the internet, this approach is not feasible for CheerpX due to its scale of use.
+An open proxy can pose significant security risks when used at scale.

+Instead, CheerpX supports Tailscale-based networking, which can accommodate many use cases.
+It's important to note that developers using CheerpX are responsible for implementing appropriate security measures and preventing potential abuse.